 they boost customer conversion;

 they take your organic search engine optimization to the next level;

 they educate buyers about your product's specs and features;

 they increase brand awareness.

 Amazon wants you to succeed and that's why they give you a hand to visually enhance your content.
 You can pick enhanced brand content (EBC) if you're a brand-registered seller or A+ enhanced marketing content (EMC) if you are a vendor.
-Both of them, according to statistics, can increase sales and shopper engagement with up to 10%.
+Both of them, according to statistics, can increase sales and shopper engagement by up to 10%.